ibm-cloud-docs/dns-svcs/cr-update-fwd-rules.md

 - **-i, --instance** is the instance name or ID.
 If this is not set, the context instance specified by dns instance-target INSTANCE is used instead.
 - **--output** specifies output format.
 Currently, JSON is the only supported format.

-## Updating custom resolver forwarding rules using the API
+## Updating custom resolver forwarding rules with the API
 {: #api-cr-fwd-rules-update}
 {: api}